Memoristor/Dynamic-Dilation-Unfold/README.md

 A: Yes!
 The dilation_map supports any non-negative floating-point values, enabling smooth, continuous control over receptive field sizes.

+**Q: When should I use grouped dynamic dilation?**

+A: Grouped dynamic dilation is useful when you want to process different channel groups with different dilation patterns.
+For example, some channels might benefit from larger receptive fields while others from smaller ones.

 **Q: What's the computational overhead?**

 A: The main overhead comes from bilinear interpolation (4 samples per kernel position) and atomic operations in the backward pass.
 Typically 2-3x slower than standard unfold for similar configurations.